awdippolito/Data-Science-Portfolio/Kaggle/Binary Classification with a Tabular Kidney Stone Prediction Dataset/README.md

 This competition's task was to predict whether a patient had a kidney stone or not based on urine analysis.

 # CSV Files
 train.csv - This is the competition provided training dataset.

-kidney stone urine analysis.csv - Additional training data provided by Vuppala Adithya Sairam https://www.kaggle.com/datasets/vuppalaadithyasairam/kidney-stone-prediction-based-on-urine-analysis.
+Can be found here https://www.kaggle.com/competitions/playground-series-s3e12/data.

 test.csv - This is the competition provided test dataset that participants must make predictions/inferences for.
+Can be found here https://www.kaggle.com/competitions/playground-series-s3e12/data.

 sample_submission.csv - This is the competition provided sample submission file that outlines the format predictions must be in when submitted.
+Can be found here https://www.kaggle.com/competitions/playground-series-s3e12/data.

+kidney stone urine analysis.csv - Additional training data provided by Vuppala Adithya Sairam https://www.kaggle.com/datasets/vuppalaadithyasairam/kidney-stone-prediction-based-on-urine-analysis.

 predictions.csv - The output file from notebook Competition_Submission.ipynb that contains predictions for each patient listed in the file test.csv.